alex-wap/old-alex-wap.github.io/README.md

 ## Alex Wapniarski

-This is my personal website and portfolio.
-Built with AngularJS and Materialize. [https://alex-wap.github.io/](https://alex-wap.github.io/)
+This is my personal website and portfolio. [https://alex-wap.github.io/](https://alex-wap.github.io/)

+Built with AngularJS, Materialize, and jQuery.